scalacenter/sbt-version-policy/README.md

 This plugin:

 - configures [MiMa] to check for binary or source incompatibilities,
-- ensures that none of your dependencies are bumped or removed in an incompatible way.
+- ensures that none of your dependencies are bumped or removed in an incompatible way,
+- reports incompatibilities with previous releases.

 ## Install